• Facebook

 cache.NotificationService.MemberJoined += OnMemberJoined;

-If you do not want to further receive any notifications for member joined event, add the following line in your application:
+If you do not want to receive any notifications for Member Joined Events, add the following line to your application:

 • Java